ArielMejiaDev/pagalogt/README.md

 It provides a fluent syntax to make payments in Laravel with PagaloGT payment gateway.

+To learn more about the package [here the documentatio](https://laravel-pagalogt.netlify.app/)

 ## Installation

 You can install the package via composer: